readyjune/readyjune/README.md

 # ✋ Hi there!
-I'm Jinwoo, a passionate Software Engineering student at Curtin University, set to graduate in November.
+I'm Jinwoo, a passionate Software Engineering student at Curtin University, graduated November 2023.

 ___